 Considerations on Safety

 Lastly, one of the most important things – if not the most important – to consider during a tailgating party is the safety of those in attendance.
 The burning of fuel produces deadly carbon monoxide gas, so it should go without saying to NEVER run a generator indoors.
 Even when outdoors, there are some precautions that one should take to ensure the safety and well-being of their guests.

 Always make sure to set up the tailgate generator as far from the crowd as possible (you’ll want to do this anyways, because generators are loud, and the whole point of tailgating is to have fun talking with each other or watching the game).
 When outdoors, carbon monoxide is a lot less worrisome, but if there’s a large crowd congregating near the generator, it’s entirely possible for people to feel faint or ill.

 You also do not want to overwork the tailgate generator.
 While this is less of a safety concern, overworking your generator could cause it to fail, and you might kill the party!

 Wrapping Things Up

-To wrap things up, any one of these generators would be a safe bet to buy.
+To wrap things up, any one of these tailgate generator choices would be a safe bet to buy.
 Just keep in mind the wattage that you need, the proximity of your neighbors, ease of transport, and any other factors or perks that you may need for your tailgating.
 Another thing to consider is that you may need a generator for more than tailgating!

 Weigh whether you’ll be using it mostly for tailgating or mostly for something else when you consider which to purchase.
 Lastly, do your own research as well, firms constantly make better and better engines and generators, so for an expensive purchase such as this, you’ll want to make sure you try to get the best your money can buy.